-Special trains announced for festive season: check details
+Special trains announced for festive season: Check details

-CHENNAI: Southern Railway (SR) has announced four special fare special trains to clear extra rush of passengers during the festive season.
+CHENNAI: Southern Railway (SR) has announced a pair of special fare special trains between Kochuveli and KSR Bengaluru to clear extra rush of passengers during New Year.

-Train no 06021 Tambaram – Tirunelveli Pongal Special Fare Special will leave Tambaram at 21.00 hrs on 12th January 2023 (Thursday) and reach Tirunelveli Jn at 09.00 hrs the next day.

-Train no 06022 Tirunelveli - Chennai Egmore Pongal Special Fare Specials will leave Tirunelveli at 13.00 hrs on 13th January 2023 (Friday) and reach Chennai Egmore at 03.20 hrs the next day.

 Visit news.dtnext.in to explore our interactive epaper!